Our Team

 Thi Giang

-Ever since she was a kid, Thi has had a strong passion for mathematics.
-She loves solving challenging math problems and puzzles.
-She earned her bachelor's degree in finance and banking in Vietnam, as well as a master's degree in statistics at San Jose State University, where she was a teaching assistant for a precalculus class.
-Thi loves working with students, helping them to understand and fall in love with math.
-Beside mathematics, she also loves dogs, and has a small and cute maltipoo.
+Thi earned her bachelor's degree in finance and banking in Vietnam, as well as a master's degree in statistics at San Jose State University, where she was a teaching assistant for a precalculus class.
+She has been tutoring college students for over 2 years.
+Thi was drawn to AoPS for its curriculum that challenges students and emphasizes problem-solving skills.
+She loves working with students, helping them to understand and fall in love with math.
+She loves the energy and curiosity that they bring to the classroom, where she teaches with an interactive and student-centered style.

 Erin Hamson